 \textbf{Sub-network 1.
 BS-DNN.} This is a conventional DNN, which is directly deployed at the BS transmitter to realize the mapping from the transmit bit vector $\mathbf{b}$ to the TX transmit signal $\mathbf{x}\odot \mathbf{p}$ or $\mathbf{x}^{\mathrm{dp}}\odot \mathbf{p}^{\mathrm{dp}}$, where

 The DNN consists of several linear hidden layers, all employing the ReLU activation function.
-Finally, a power control layer, implemented as a fixed computation layer, performs proportional amplitude scaling of the signal according to the given total transmit power $P^{\mathrm{t}}$.
+Moreover, the power control layer is a fixed computational layer that scales the signal amplitude proportionally according to the given total transmit power $P^{\mathrm{t}}$.

 \textbf{Sub-network 2.
-TX-SIM (TX-DPSIM) NN.} This is a specialized fully-connected neural network designed to establish a bijective relationship with the actual TX-SIM/TX-DPSIM hardware.
+TX-SIM (TX-DPSIM) NN.} This is a specialized fully-connected neural network designed to establish a bijective relationship with the actual TX-SIM (TX-DPSIM) hardware.
 The network is composed of alternating transmission layers and metasurface layers, both abstracted from the system model.
 The transmission layers can be directly computed from~\eqref{eq3} and~\eqref{eq4}, and are implemented as non-trainable fixed computation layers.
 In contrast, the metasurface layers correspond one-to-one with the physical metasurfaces in the TX-SIM (TX-DPSIM) device and are implemented as trainable hidden layers.

+\textbf{Channel layer.} The channel layer is a fixed computational layer obtained from the real world via techniques such as channel estimation or channel prediction.
+Considering the time-varying characteristics of the channel, we design two types of channel computation layers: a statistical channel and an instantaneous channel.
+Then, we employ transfer learning to train the entire model, and the specific training procedure will be detailed in Section~\ref{Ⅲ.~C}.

 \textbf{Sub-network 3.
-Channel layer.} The channel layer is implemented as a fixed computation layer, whose parameters are obtained from the physical environment through channel estimation, channel prediction, and other relevant techniques.
-Considering the time-varying nature of the channel, two types of channel computation layers are designed, namely, the statistical channel and the instantaneous channel.
-Moreover, transfer learning is employed to train the entire model, with the detailed training procedures presented in Section~\ref{Ⅲ.~C}.

-\textbf{Sub-network 4.
 RX-SIM (RX-DPSIM) NN.} Similar to the design of the TX-SIM (TX-DPSIM) NN, this is also a specialized fully-connected neural network aimed at establishing a bijective relationship with the actual RX-SIM (RX-DPSIM) hardware.
 The difference lies in that this sub-network is further composed of $J$ modules, each corresponding to the RX-SIM (RX-DPSIM) device integrated at a specific UE.
 The design principles of the transmission layers and metasurface layers are identical to those described earlier and are therefore omitted here.